ibexa/documentation-developer/docs/cookbook/displaying_content_with_simple_templates.md

     {{ ez_render_field(content, 'body') }}
 </div>
 ```

-Place this file in the `templates/full` folder.

-Now you need a config that will decide when this template is used.
+Now the template requires a configuration determining when to use it.

 You can place the config in the `config/packages` folder in either of two places: a separate file or the preexisting `ezplatform.yaml`.
 In this case you'll use the latter.

-In `ezplatform.yaml` under the `ezpublish` and `system` keys add the following config (pay attention to indentation. `default` should be indented relative to `system`):
+In `ezplatform.yaml`, under the `ezpublish` and `system` keys, add the following config:

 ``` yaml
 # 'default' is the SiteAccess.